piyoki/l4t-docker/.ipynb_checkpoints/README-checkpoint.md

 Running Guide
 -------------

-Run containers without display (Applications that do not require an attached screen)
+Run the container without display (Applications that do not require an attached screen)
 ```bash
 $ docker run -it --net=host --runtime nvidia --name l4t hikariai/l4t-base-r32.4.3 bash
 ```